Euro, yen gain as U.S. political uncertainty weighs on dollar

 “We are seeing some positive developments.
 “We are seeing the Aussie dollar doing a little bit better,” said Alvin Tan, an FX strategist at Societe Generale.

-The Australian dollar rose half a percent to $0.7067.
-The Aussie is very sensitive to Chinese economic developments given China is the country’s largest trade partner.
+The Australian dollar rose half a percent to $0.7067 AUD=.
+The Aussie is very sensitive to Chinese economic developments given China is the country's largest trade partner.

-Sterling rose 0.3 percent versus the dollar to $1.2671, although Tan at Societe Generale noted the recent recovery in the pound was more to do with dollar weakness than more positive sentiment towards the British currency.
+Sterling rose 0.3 percent versus the dollar to $1.2671 GBP=, although Tan at Societe Generale noted the recent recovery in the pound was more to do with dollar weakness than more positive sentiment towards the British currency.

 Additional reporting by Vatsal Srivastava in Singapore; Editing by Mark Potter